moharchaudhuri17/moharchaudhuri17.github.io/cv.md

 Please find an embedded copy of the current version of my resumé!
 You can also [download the PDF here!](/docs/Resume_April.pdf)

-A list of publications can be found below!

 <iframe src="/docs/Resume_April.pdf" class="gde-frame" style="height: 1000px; width: 100%; border: none;" scrolling="yes"></iframe>